GabrielBifano/presentation-attack-detector-api/README.md

 This is a Machine Learning project 👨‍🎓🤖
 Written with pytorch, and using a modified version of the CelebA Spoof dataset 🧮

-The model achieved a **99.09%** overall accuracy 🔥.
+The model achieved a **99.09%** overall accuracy after only 6 epochs 🔥.
 It works on JPG and JPEG only ( total correct over total predictions, so no precision vs accuracy taking place here 📊 )

 ## **You want to train it with some data?**